FODMAPs 101: How “Healthy Eating” Can Cause Bloating

 1. Download Your High and Low FODMAP Food List

 Start getting familiar with which foods tend to be high or low in FODMAPs.
-You might be surprised at some of the high FODMAP foods like apples and garlic!
-But you’ll also find plenty of healthy foods you can still enjoy with confidence.
+You might be surprised at which healthy foods are high FODMAP like apples and garlic!
+But, don’t forget to look at the low FODMAP list too, because you’ll find plenty of healthy foods you can still enjoy with confidence.

 [Download your Free High and Low FODMAP Food List and start exploring.]